 An understanding of the Nigeria's ability to solicit, manage, and supervise service delivery contracts was acquired through focus group discussions with public-sector supply chain staff to inform the need for future capacity building if a 4PL provider partnership is considered.
-Finally, preliminary activity results were shared and discussed with each country through a dissemination workshop, and an advocacy brief was drafted and submitted to policy makers and key stakeholders in Nigeria.
+Finally, preliminary activity results

-&lt;sup>3 Ibid.
+3 Ibid.